mbrc27/d3-scene-3d/README.md

 This repo shows example of using D3 with an HTML5 Canvas API to create a simple 3D World map.
 Project is set within react ecosystem (for state management, since Canvas doesn't use an DOM representation) and to create additional navigation component.

 ## Installation
+Source code is stored at a `develop` branch.
 App is based on CRA so to install dependencies type:
 ```
 yarn install